 In rare cases, you can develop a condition known as ovarian hyperstimulation syndrome (OHSS) that can include cramping, bloating, nausea, and diarrhea.
 These symptoms usually go away within a week.
 However, if you do experience these symptoms, it’s important to report them to your doctor to avoid any further complications.

-Yes, egg donors at our partners South Jersey Fertility Center (in NJ) and Sincera Reproductive Medicine (in PA) are paid $8,000 once their cycle is completed to compensate for their time and efforts.
+Yes, egg donors at our partners are paid an estimated $8,000 (varying based upon care center) once their cycle is completed to compensate for their time and efforts.
+Compensation varies at each fertility center, so be sure to confirm with your care center directly.
 For many donors, the opportunity to help a couple in need is also rewarding.

 No, the agreement between the donor and recipient is anonymous.
 Egg donor agreements are kept completely anonymous, so you will not know the recipients and they won’t know you.
 Any pictures or information shared about you are provided without any personal identifiers.
 Egg donors can share a childhood or baby photo, medical history, education and current career path, age, and general physical attributes.